ChristianVillalba/it_career_switch/Full-Stack Engineer - Codecademy/17 - Database Basics/README.md

     * A **column-oriented** NoSQL database stores data similar to a relational database.
         * However, instead of storing data as rows, it is stored as columns.
         * Column-oriented databases aim to provide faster read speeds

+### Database Manipulation

+* SQL is a programming language designed to manipulate and manage data stored in relational databases.
+    * A relational database is a database that organizes information into one or more tables.
+    * A table is a collection of data organized into rows and columns.
+* A statement is a string of characters that the database recognizes as a valid command.CREATE TABLE creates a new table.
+    * `INSERT INTO` adds a new row to a table.
+    * `SELECT` queries data from a table.
+    * `ALTER TABLE` changes an existing table.
+    * `UPDATE` edits a row in a table.
+    * `DELETE FROM` deletes rows from a table.
+* Check: *manipulation.sqlite*